dietrichl-cyber/dietrichl-cyber.github.io/research.md

   <h3 style="margin-top: 0.2rem; margin-bottom: 0.4rem;">Data Literacy</h3>
   <p>
     <!-- Add your text here -->
-    Together with our colleagues from the Universities of Muenster and Kassel (both Germany), we are trying to create a comprehensive interdisciplinary framework for data literacy in biology and math education.
-Building on this framework, our ultimate goal is to design and test a tool that teaches data literacy to students using AI-generated adaptive feedback.
-Biological contexts for this are health and biodiversity data sets.
-In Giessen, we are working on the biodiversity part of the project.
+    Together with colleagues from the Universities of Münster and Kassel, we are developing a comprehensive interdisciplinary framework for data literacy in biology and mathematics education.
+Building on this framework, our overarching goal is to design and empirically test a tool that supports students’ data literacy through AI-generated adaptive feedback.
+The project uses biological contexts such as health and biodiversity datasets; at Giessen, our focus is on the biodiversity component.
   </p>
 </div>
 <div style="clear: both;"></div>